Class UnpackrStream

 ready to be written.
 The value provides introspection data regarding

-if the stream's buffer has been full and stream will emit 'drain'
+Is true if the stream's buffer has been full and stream will emit 'drain'.

 Value: boolean